wikimatze/wikimatze.de/_posts/2013-06-06-testing-helpers-in-padrino.md

 ---
 title: Testing Helpers in Padrino
-update: 2014-03-30
+update: 2014-11-20
-categories: ['padrino', 'ruby', 'programming']
+categories: padrino ruby programming
 ---

 {% include leanpub.html %}

 {% include newsletter.html %}

 I always was wondering how to test helpers in Padrino and to be honest I postponed this problem for a long time.
 But this morning I reached the point in my book where I was writing helper with many methods without testing them.
 When something like this happened you have stop going and spend time to solve this problem.

 ## The Problem